 If you don’t know your server IP address.

 ip -o -f inet addr

 Congratulations you now have a working example of a SFTP service running on your server.
-It should be mentioned that a number of these instructions were originally learnt from the blog post SFTP on Ubuntu and Debian in 9 easy steps and the reader comments.
+A number of these instructions are from the blog post SFTP on Ubuntu and Debian in 9 easy steps and the reader comments.